By: Sarah Stone

 Uchisar Castle

-One of the area’s iconic landmarks, Uchisar Castle was carved right into a massive, 60-meter-high rock formation, with a city built to surround it below.
+Uchisar Castle was carved right into a massive, 60-meter-high rock formation, with a city built to surround it below.
 At one time, about 1,000 people lived in the castle’s crisscrossing underground passageways and rooms.
 Most of these areas are closed off, and the castle itself is uninhabited now, though you can tour the site and visit what’s left of the castle.

 The Taurus Mountains

-Spanning southern Turkey, the Taurus Mountains are known for their deep valleys, steep cliffs, and beautiful rock formations.
+Spanning southern Turkey, the Taurus Mountains are known for their deep valleys, steep cliffs, and rock formations.
 They’re a popular destination for adventurers interested in hiking and rock climbing, and have trails and treks available for travelers of all skill levels.
 Hike to the summit of Mount Erciyes (a little outside of the region, but a fantastic experience if you have a little extra time)—which reaches an elevation of nearly 13,000 meters!

 Hot Air Balloon Rides